mezoni/peg/README.md

 - Literal value of `tag`
 - Processed expression

-The meta expression `@expected` replaces parsing error of the child expression with an error that displays a message that the specified tag is expected.
+If errors occurred at the initial position of parsing a child expression, then meta expression `@expected` replaces parsing error of the child expression with an error that displays a message that the specified tag is expected.

 Example: